Family therapy and counseling options could better explain addiction to loved ones

-You may explain to others that the detox phase of drug rehab may require only a few days, but weeks or months are required for a program to offer you effective help, and then efforts to live healthy day to day will come for the rest of your life.
-Counselors can recommend the amount of time that you need to spend in treatment, and options include a short-term residency of 30 to 90 days in a drug free environment.
+You may explain to others that the detox phase of drug rehab may require only a few days, but weeks or months are required for a program to offer you effective help, and then efforts to live healthy day-to-day will come for the rest of your life.
+Counselors can recommend the amount of time that you need to spend in treatment, and options include a short-term residency of 30 to 90 days in a drug-free environment.

 When you are a resident at a treatment facility, none of the influences that contribute to your dependency on drugs are present.
 You have no access to drugs, making it impossible for you to continue use unless you drop out.
 It takes time for your body to adjust to the absence of addictive substances, reversing the damage from years of use.
 Give your mind and body a chance to recover by setting aside a period of time that you can devote to getting well.

 Outpatient programs are an option that works for some suffering from addiction, and they may last as long as you need them.
-Your progress may proceed at a slower pace if you choose outpatient treatment while you continue to work and live in the same environment that may have lead to drug abuse or alcohol abuse to begin with.
+Your progress may proceed at a slower pace if you choose outpatient treatment while you continue to work and live in the same environment that may have lead to drug abuse or alcohol abuse, to begin with.
 At Ocean Hills Recovery, like many other rehab facilities in California, you have access to the effective treatments and consultations that are available to you as a resident, but you have an additional responsibility to stay free of drugs while you have the chance to use them.

 How Can I Help?

-The most important thing that a loved one can do to help you is encourage you to enroll in a drug treatment program.
+The most important thing that a loved one can do to help you is encouraging you to enroll in a drug treatment program.
 Acknowledging that you have a problem is a big step that puts you on the road to recovery.
 While in treatment, take advantage of opportunities to work with your counselors and therapists who are trained to help you stop using drugs.
-Also make sure you keep in touch with your loved ones and encourage them to send you positive letters, updating you and not closing you our from the world outside of rehab, while staying in the limits of healthy conversation and positivity needed during b and addiction recovery.
+Also make sure you keep in touch with your loved ones and encourage them to send you positive letters, updating you and not closing you out from the world outside of rehab, while staying within the limits of healthy conversation and positivity needed during b and addiction recovery.

 Many addiction treatment programs offer classes and educational programs that introduce you to new activities that may interest you.
-In addition, you may explain to your loved ones that you have access to counseling sessions, workshops, art classes, yoga and exercise, anger management discussions, dietetics and nutrition classes, meditation or many other engaging activities that will help you through it.
+In addition, you may explain to your loved ones that you have access to counseling sessions, workshops, art classes, yoga and exercise, anger management discussions, dietetics and nutrition classes, meditation, or any other engaging activities that will help you through it.
 Take the opportunity to invest in your future health and happiness by getting into a treatment program like Ocean Hills Recovery offers that can change your life.